mikeroess/AdobeApplication/ThoughtsOnHandlingDeveloperFeedback.md

 - Using gentle good humor.
 - Killing them with kindess.
 - Not feeding the trolls.

+I also knew that the editors of AnimeNewsNetwork had my back.
+When someone even jokingly threatened physcial violence once, they were banned from the forum (with an explanation from the head of the company) before I saw the message.
+The editors stepped in when the readers got too aggressive at times.
+It's important to plan in advance for that kind of scenario as well.
+In other words:
+- How does Adobe deal with customers making violent threats or stalking the Community Engineer?

+## Twitter as a Resource

 Soon I found that, with enough followers, Twitter was a great resource for writing the column.
 At any time of day or night,  I could crowdsource answers to un-goolgeable questions \("Hey what was the title of that anime with the pirate cat?" etc.\).